Pratikpi/Study-Material/HLD/Forum-System-Study-Guide.md

 ---

 ## 8. Common Interview Questions

-- How to scale feed generation?
+### How to scale feed generation?
+- Use a combination of push (fanout-on-write) and pull (fanout-on-read) models.
+- Cache hot feeds for active users.
+- Shard feed data by user or region.
+- Use message queues for asynchronous feed updates.

-- How to store and retrieve posts efficiently?
+### How to store and retrieve posts efficiently?
+- Use a relational or NoSQL database with indexes on post IDs, user IDs, and tags.
+- Store posts in a denormalized format for fast reads.
+- Use pagination and caching for popular posts.

-- How to prevent spam and abuse?
+### How to prevent spam and abuse?
+- Implement rate limiting and CAPTCHA for suspicious activity.
+- Use automated spam detection (machine learning or rule-based).
+- Allow users to report content; enable moderation workflows.

-- How to implement voting and ranking?
+### How to implement voting and ranking?
+- Store votes in a separate table or data structure keyed by post and user.
+- Use algorithms like Reddit’s hot ranking or time-decay scoring.
+- Cache vote counts and rankings for performance.

-- How to support search and tagging?
+### How to support search and tagging?
+- Use a search engine (e.g., Elasticsearch) for full-text and tag-based search.
+- Index posts by tags, keywords, and metadata.
+- Support autocomplete and filtering by tags.

 ---